telethar/ALttPDoorRandomizer/README.md

 #### New Hints

-Based on the district algorithm above (whether it is enabled or not,) new hints can appear about that district or dungeon.
+Based on the district algorithm above (whether it is enabled or not), new hints can appear about that district or dungeon.
 For each district and dungeon, it is evaluated whether it contains vital items and how many.
 If it has not any vital item, items then it moves onto useful items.
 Useful items are generally safeties or convenience items: shields, mails, half magic, bottles, medallions that aren't required, etc. If it contains none of those and is an overworld district, then it checks for a couple more things.
 First, if dungeons are shuffled, it looks to see if any are in the district, if so, one of those dungeons is picked for the hint.
 Then, if connectors are shuffled, it checks to see if you can get to unique region through a connector in that district.
 If none of the above apply, the district or dungeon is considered completely foolish.

 ### Forbidden Boss Items